James Wilson (footballer, born 2007)

-James Wilson (born 6 March 2007) is a Scottish professional footballer who plays as a forward for Scottish Premiership club Heart of Midlothian and the Scotland national team.
-Wilson also represented Northern Ireland at under-17 level.
+James Thomas Wilson (born 6 March 2007) is a Scottish professional footballer who plays as a forward for club Heart of Midlothian.
+Wilson has represented the Scotland national team, and represented Northern Ireland at under-17 level.

-Personal life
+Early life

 Wilson grew up in Linlithgow and attended Balerno High School in Edinburgh.
 His twin brothers Alfie and Stanley also developed at the Hearts academy, and have appeared for the club's B-team in the Lowland League in 2025.

 Club career

 Wilson signed a first professional contract with Heart of Midlothian in the summer of 2023.
-He broke through into first team during the 2023-24 season, making three appearances as a substitute, whilst also playing for the Hearts B-team in the Lowland League.
+He broke through into first team during the 2023–24 season, making three appearances as a substitute, whilst also playing for the Hearts B-team in the Lowland League.
 He made his professional debut as a 16-year-old in the Scottish Cup on 20 January 2024 in a 2–1 away win against The Spartans.
 He then made his Scottish Premiership debut against Dundee in May 2024.

 He scored his first league goal for Hearts in October 2024 in a 4–0 win over St Mirren; the following week he made headlines with a late equaliser in the Edinburgh derby against Hibernian on 27 October 2024, which finished 1–1.

 On 19 December 2024, in a UEFA Conference League game against Petrocub Hîncești, Wilson became the youngest goalscorer in the competition's four-year history, and the all-time youngest scorer for Hearts in any European fixture, at the age of 17 years and 288 days.
 He subsequently signed a contract extension until the summer of 2026.
 He was sent off for the first time on 6 April 2025, for a late sliding tackle on Luca Stephenson of Dundee United.

+On 2 February 2026, Wilson joined English Premier League side Tottenham Hotspur on a six-month loan deal.
+Initially joining up with their under-21 side, the deal included an option to buy at the end of the season.

+Having returned from his loan spell at Tottenham Hotspur, Wilson scored his first goal in a year for Hearts in a 6–2 win over Inverness Caledonian Thistle in August 2026.
+Later in the week, he scored a long-range goal against Rapid Vienna, helping Hearts to draw 2–2 with the Austrian club in the 2026–27 UEFA Conference League; Hearts ultimately qualified for the competition.